grd349/PBjam/Examples/example_githubworkflow.rst

    $ git push origin master

 7. If you are many people working from the same repository, it is sometimes useful to make several branches or copies of the code.
-To push changes to a different branch simply replace `master` with the name of the branch you are working on.
+To push changes to a different branch simply replace :code:`master` with the name of the branch you are working on.

 **C. In a web browser**